Educating our Hearts and Minds to Bring More Compassion to the World

 I stumbled on a Peace Summit video from several years ago in Vancouver, BC.
 These essential nuggets of wisdom contain a powerful message that may be helpful for our world right now more than ever.

-On this all-star panel were some visionary big hearts such as Dalai Lama, Eckhart Tolle and Desmond Tutu.
+On this all-star panel were some creative visionaries such as Dalai Lama, Eckhart Tolle and Desmond Tutu.
 Joining were other amazing thinkers, educators and authors such as Murray Gell-Mann (1969 Nobel prize winner), Dan Siegel (director of Mindsight Institute), Sir Ken Robinson (professor Emeritus Warwick school), and two Blue Men stars Matt Goldman and Chris Wick.

 The task of the Peace Summit panel was to discuss ways for educating our hearts and minds by teaching more compassion and creativity to youth as a way to bring about a more peaceful future.
 I believe these concepts would also help the young at heart and those of us who could use a reminder.